What's the difference between an electric and hybrid car?

 Hybrid drivers don’t get all of the benefits of driving electric, like the access to fast and rapid chargers and overall lower costs of driving.
 For this reason, many people regret buying hybrid cars.
 They have higher fuel costs and higher maintenance costs than electric cars.

 Because they produce tailpipe emissions they don’t benefit from government incentives that are designed to support the reduction of carbon emissions.
-Electric cars are exempt from paying road tax and the London Congestion Charge and Clean Air Zone charges in major cities like Bath, Birmingham and Portsmouth.
+Electric cars are exempt from paying road tax until 2025 and the London Congestion Charge and Clean Air Zone charges in major cities like Bath, Birmingham and Portsmouth.

 The Mild Hybrid